 It was my husband who discovered that for God to bring forth His only begotten Daughter, He needed to find a nation that had endured injustice for over 5,000 years and was now filled with devout Christians.
 That nation is Korea.
-From ancient times, Koreans loved peace and wore white clothing out of reverence for God and their forebears.
+From ancient times, Koreans wore white clothing, as they revered God and their forebears, and loved peace.